Minimum R\'enyi Entropy Portfolios: Exponential Rényi entropy and risk measurement

-We denote by $H_\alpha^{\text{exp}}$ the exponential Rényi entropy: provided that the integral exists.
-This quantity was first introduced by \hyperref[Campbell]{Campbell (1966)} who studied its relevance as a measure of spread/extent of a distribution for $\alpha \in [0,1]$.
-In this paper, we apply this measure to the construction of risk optimal portfolios (see Section \ref{Section3ROpt}).
+This quantity was first introduced by \hyperref[Campbell]{Campbell (1966)} who studied its relevance as a measure of spread of a distribution for $\alpha \in [0,1]$.
+We come back to the link between $H_\alpha^{\exp}$ and measures of spread in Section \ref{AlphaZeroOne}.
+In this article, we apply this measure to the construction of minimum risk portfolios (see Section \ref{Section3MRE}).

-Defining $H_1^{\text{exp}}(X) \coloneqq \text{exp}(H(X))$ by continuity, we recover Shannon exponential entropy, which was recently used in \hyperref[Salazar]{Salazar et al.\ (2014)} as an uncertainty measure to construct maximum diversification portfolios.